eharuncan/ExamplePersonalAccountingTS/readMe.md

-# Personal Accounting Web
+# PersonalAccountingTS

-# Installing the dependencies
+## Installing the dependencies

 In the projects root directory